A Quick Intro to User Generated Content

 - 53% of millennials have said that UGC has directly impacted their purchasing decisions

-At this point and time, there are few other advertising options out there that can claim THAT kind of impact!
+A few other advertising options can claim THAT kind of impact!

 Think of it like this…

 You’ve probably seen an ad for a Honda Civic at some point in your life.
-Whether it be a TV commercial, a pop-up advertisement on a blog, or one of those annoying YouTube ads you must watch before you can FINALLY get to your cute cat video, Honda has a significant reach when it comes to advertising.
+Whether it be a TV commercial, a pop-up advertisement on a blog, or one of those annoying YouTube ads you must watch before you can FINALLY get to your cute cat video, Honda has a significant reach for advertising.

 Now ask yourself – did seeing those ads make you want to go out and buy a Honda Civic?

 Now imagine that your best friend buys a Honda Civic.
-They drive it over to your house and take you for a test drive in it.
-All the while, your friend is ranting and raving about how awesome it is, how well it handles, how reliable and safe it is.
+They drive it to your house and take you for a test drive.
+Your friend is ranting about how awesome it is, how well it handles, and how reliable and safe it is.

 By the end of that little test drive, how badly will you want to buy a Honda Civic?